Gwenllian Pyrs: International career

-Whilst Pyrs played rugby union with her siblings on the family farm, she only began to take up the sport seriously when Nant Conwy formed an under-18s team in 2014.
-She worked as an apprentice for the Welsh Rugby Union and Urdd.
 Pyrs made her international debut for the Wales women's rugby union team, coming on as a second-half replacement in the national side's first round 2017 Women's Six Nations Championship match against Italy, which Wales won 20–8.
 Pyrs was named to the Wales side for the 2017 Women's Rugby World Cup.

-In late January 2019, she sustained soft tissue damage and a cut on her head in an road accident at approximately 70 mph while travelling with teammate Bethan Davies to Cardiff to train, ruling her out for the whole of the 2019 Women's Six Nations Championship.
+In late January 2019, she sustained soft tissue damage and a cut on her head in a road accident at approximately 70 mph while travelling with teammate Bethan Davies to Cardiff to train, ruling her out for the whole of the 2019 Women's Six Nations Championship.
 Pyrs recovered enough to play in the November 2019 international matches against Ireland in Dublin and was omnipresent in the Wales national team for the remainder of the year and the 2020 Women's Six Nations Championship.

-Overall, Pyrs has played 19 times for Wales.
+Pyrs was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.

+She was named in the Welsh side for the 2025 Six Nations Championship in March.
+She was also selected in the squad to the Women's Rugby World Cup.

+Club career

 At the club level, she has played for Scarlets, RGC 1404, Caernarfon RFC and Firwood Waterloo of the English Premier 15s.
 Pyrs was part of the RGC Women team who finished runner-up in the 2018 Regional Championship.

 In late July 2020, she signed for Sale Sharks Women also of Premier 15s to expand their roster with experience in the team's front row.
 Pyrs made the move to Bristol Bears ahead of the 2022/2023 season after signing a professional contract with Wales in January.

-Pyrs was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.